CIFF's Points North Adds a Fellowship for Docmakers

 Maddy Kadish talks with CIFF's Points North director Sean Flynn about a new opportunity for 2014.July 11th, 2014 | Maddy Kadish

 Now entering their 10th year—and with a lot to show for that decade—the growing Camden International Film Festival (CIFF) launches the Points North Fellowship.
 New this year, the fellowship provides a fully-funded package for filmmakers to participate in the two-day Points North Documentary Film Forum.
 The forum includes Points North Pitch, and is part of the all-documentary festival, which will take place in Camden, Maine from September 25-28, 2014.
-Submissions for Points North Fellowship will be open until July 25, 2014.
-Five applicants will be selected.
+Submissions for Points North Fellowship were open until July 25, 2014.
+Five applicants will be selected and announced on September 3rd.

 At the Points North Pitch, which began in 2010, the five selected filmmakers will present their documentaries-in-progress to a panel of film industry experts, including funders, commissioning editors, and producers, before a live audience.
 Their goal is win the Points North Pitch Award—a $1,000 cash prize from Documentary Educational Resources, three consultations with the Tribeca Film Institute, and a post-production package from Modulus Studios.
 But all will have the opportunity to promote their film, network among an international delegation of doc filmmakers, and ultimately, and ideally, find partners in their cause.